bastienwirtz/homer/README.md

 ## Getting started

-Homer is a full static html/js dashboard, generated from the source in `/src` using webpack.
-It's meant to be served by an HTTP server, **it will not work if you open dist/index.html directly over file:// protocol**.
+Homer is a full static html/js dashboard, based on a simple yaml configuration file.
 See [documentation](docs/configuration.md) for information about the configuration (`assets/config.yml`) options.

+It's meant to be served by an HTTP server, **it will not work if you open the index.html directly over file:// protocol**.

 ### Using docker